 Do you enjoy video games, but haven’t been able to find the time to play?
 Winter break is the time!
 Or if you have another solo hobby like knitting or something, that’s a great way to de-stress, as well.

-[I have Discover University on my Christmas list.
+[I love playing Sims 4 Discover University.
 Here are some other gift ideas for grad students.]

 Fun, Group Winter Break Activities